Central Bhutan Fly/Drive 11nts

 Day Trip to Ura Valley.
 (4-5 hrs drive round trip)

 Ura valley is the cradle of Buddhism in Bhutan and is one of the earliest settled valleys in the Kingdom.
 The stony paths of Ura village lend an almost medieval feel to the area.
 Consider an easy downhill hike from the road into the valley itself, with a picnic lunch at the local lhakang (temple).
+Today also make a visit to Membartsho (burning lake) a revered holy site in the Tang valley.

 OPTION: Choose to stay in Ura tonight at a local farmhouse and interact with the family or return to your hotel in Choekhor valley.